The Trusted Computing Implications of Interfaces, and How They Can Influence System Performance

 Design teams must have conversations internally at the highest level to understand trade-offs that implementing security can create.
-Authentication and encryption can influence processor use and available data bandwidth, which can force designers into augmenting the system’s processing power to make up for security's affects on overall performance.
+Authentication and encryption can influence processor use and available data bandwidth, which can force designers into augmenting the system’s processing power to make up for security's effects on overall performance.
 It also could force system designers to consider relaxing security requirements to maintain performance.

 Designers must consider how to define security at the I/O boundary at the board and subsystem level.
-At the subsystem level are interfaces like Ethernet, MIL-STD-1553 and others that communicate outside of the box.
-As these interfaces communicate and receive information from other equipment, designers need authentication to ensure that communications happen only among authorized entities, and that only trusted data flows in both directions.
+At the subsystem level are interfaces like Ethernet, MIL-STD-1553, and others that communicate outside of the box.
+As these interfaces communicate and receive information from other equipment, designers need authentication to ensure that communications happen only among authorized entities and that only trusted data flows in both directions.

 When design teams discuss security and performance tradeoffs, they must make choices about how to implement authentication.
 Will it occur only once, at power-up, or every time a message is sent?
 What kind of authentication should be performed?
-Should some sort of key exchange be used to pass keys back and forth?
+Should some sort of key exchange be used to passkeys back and forth?
 Such decisions have associated overhead costs.
 Depending on the system architecture, those overhead costs may increase startup timeline, reduce overall system throughput, or introduce additional system latency.

 Authentication is just one issue involved with security and performance tradeoffs.
-Calculating the implications of complex processes like cryptography, and acknowledgements as data passes through the system also can be difficult.
+Calculating the implications of complex processes like cryptography, and acknowledgments as data passes through the system also can be difficult.
 Designers may opt to build and test a system mockup to gauge the overhead that security will impose, yet the most important thing is to learn the different costs of implementing authentication.

 Encryption is a two-way street when it comes to processing costs.
 Encrypted data must be decrypted, adding additional processor overhead.
-Key exchanges can introduce overhead when creating ephemeral session keys. throughput hiccups caused from key renegotiation can impose additional overhead.
+Key exchanges can introduce overhead when creating ephemeral session keys. throughput hiccups caused by key renegotiation can impose additional overhead.

 Another often-overlooked consideration is the availability or lack of existing industry standards that define how to ensure security over data interfaces.
-System integrators need to understand which interfaces their system will use, and determine if standard security protocols exists for them.
+System integrators need to understand which interfaces their system will use, and determine if standard security protocols exist for them.
 Ethernet, for example, has standard security protocols like Internet Protocol Security (IPsec) and Transport Layer Security (TLS).
 Designers might implement such standard protocols at different levels of the IP stack; their impact on system performance will differ depending on where in the IP stack the security standard is located.
 What’s being authenticated, and what is being encrypted also influences system performance.

 Using standard interface security protocols has clear benefits.
 For one, the designer can implement and interoperate them on hardware modules from several vendors.
 When no pre-packaged security protocol exists for a particular interface, the designer, the program, or the standards body must define a secure approach for using that interface.